Don’t Fool Yourself into Thinking You Have Nothing to Worry About

 My whole point with this article is that you can’t become complacent.
 My list that I was filling out was for the day, not eternity.
 If I buy some extra food today, that is like a deposit in the extra time bank.
 By having supplies, I am buying myself and my family extra time, but I can’t teleport us out of any emergency that appears with freeze-dried food.
 I can’t change the fact that the electric grid is wiped out (as an example) just because I have 500 gallons of water stored.

-I have said it before and I’ll say it again.
+I have said it before, and I’ll say it again.
 Prepping is a Journey, not a destination.
 You will never be completely prepared for anything.
 You can only work at being more prepared than you were.
-You can strive for being better prepared than you were a year ago.
+Furthermore, you can strive for being better prepared than you were a year ago.
 What you can’t do is think that you are done and that you can sit back and relax.
 Prepping is done by people who see trouble ahead and take steps to deal with that trouble.
 Chances are, that trouble isn’t going to go away and neither should your dedication to staying ready and striving for more self-sufficiency and resilience.
 You very likely will never be as prepared as you want to be, but that journey will pay you back when the time comes.